sizzzy/Silk-Corp-Guide/research/Storyboard Prompts.md

 # 6. Storyboard prompts for the Spider:
-1. Create an image portraying an upset spider with prominently expressive eyes, ensnared within a swirling, dense mass of silk threads.
-Emphasize the chaotic and unstructured quality of the substance, capturing the tangled and intricate nature of the scene.
+1. a cute confused spider ensnared within a swirling, dense mass of silk threads
-2. Create an image featuring a spider with notably serious and expressive eyes, engaged in the task of untangling silk threads.
+2. A cute spider untangling silk threads, with notably serious and expressive eyes.
 Highlight the scene with half of the threads tangled and the rest partially untangled.
-Depict the spider delicately holding a thread, actively attempting to unravel it from the entanglement.
+Focus more on untangling process.
-3. A light grayscale image portraying a single upset spider with expressive eyes, front legs delicately pulling and shaping a single strand of silk from its spinnerets.
-The strand stretching outwards towards a blurred background.
-Emphasize the deliberate movement and focus of the spider.
+3. A light grayscale image portraying a cute spider with expressive eyes, front legs delicately pulling and shaping a single strand of silk from its spinnerets.
+Focus highly on the shaping thread
-4. A light grayscale image portraying a single cute spider with serious expressive eyes, a partially constructed spiderweb against a dark background.
+4. 4.
+A light grayscale image portraying a single cute spider with serious expressive eyes, a partially constructed spiderweb against a dark background.
 The initial strands form intricate geometric patterns, with dewdrops clinging to them like tiny jewels.
 Depict the web as delicate yet strong, highlighting the precise placement of each silk thread.
 5. A light grayscale image portraying a single cute spider with serious expressive eyes, a partially constructed web.
 The initial strands form intricate geometric patterns, with dewdrops clinging to them like tiny jewels.
 Depict the web as delicate yet strong, highlighting the precise placement of each silk thread.
 6. A light grayscale image of a cheerful jumping spider with big, expressive eyes spins a web between colorful flowers, giggling as it bounces on the silken threads.